______________________________________________________________________________

 pitched roof.
 The work formed part of a general refurbishment and modernisation of the block.

 The planners were worried about ‘additional bulk at a high level,’ which necessitated many redrafts and negotiations.
 With planning it is all about patience and tenacity.
-It took a year of fine-tuning to finally
+It took a year of fine-tuning to finally get the go ahead.
+The other flats were rented from the owners allowing them to move elsewhere during the work, and the build began.

 European Oak was used for the internal cladding and Larch from Scotland for the exterior.
+All the Oak (roughly 2500 sq ft) was hand-finished, developing new stain c olours to mimic the weathered appearance of driftwood.

 Awards